vdelaguardia/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+It is intended to be used as an exploration into angular unit testing with Jasmine and Karma.

 ## Development server